 The focus of the State IHMT is to understand losses resulting from natural hazards, including secondary losses that occur when natural hazard events affect technological systems and critical infrastructure.
-The team coordinates recommended strategies to lessen loss of life, property, economic and natural resources by maintaining the FEMA-approved and Governor-adopted Oregon Natural Hazards Mitigation Plan.
-The team continually reviews policies and plans and makes recommendations in appropriate areas with mitigation and education as the cornerstone.
+The team develops and implements strategies to lessen loss of life, property, and economic and natural resource damage by maintaining the FEMA-approved and Governor-adopted Oregon Natural Hazards Mitigation Plan

 The next meeting (which may be virtual, will be open to the public) is

 2023 Meeting Dates:

 Goals of the State IHMT

 - Coordinate hazard mitigation programs and activities at all levels in the State of Oregon.

 - Describe and evaluate the natural hazards to which the State of Oregon is vulnerable.

 - Describe and evaluate state, local government and private sector hazard mitigation policies, programs and capabilities, consistent with federal codes and regulations.